jleg13/EmpoweringYou_template_website/README.md

 ## Deployment

-Currently deployed on git-hub pages as demo site[empowering-you](https://empowering-you.com)
+Currently deployed on git-hub pages as demo site[empowering-you] (https://empowering-you.com)

 ## Built With